-- governors will hold an enhanced DBS check and have been subject to a Section 128 check - there is a named Safeguarding Governor who is named on this policy and is assured that the Single Central Record is checked and in line with KCSIE 2023; - the school has an effective Safeguarding and Child Protection policy and procedures in place that are in accordance with local authority guidance and locally agreed inter-agency procedures, and the policy is available publicly via the school website or other means.
-The policy will be reviewed and updated on an annual basis or earlier if required - the school has a staff behaviour policy or code of conduct and that this is provided to all staff and volunteers on induction.
-The policy includes acceptable use of technology, staff/pupil relationships and communications including the use of social media - the school operates safer recruitment procedures and makes sure that all appropriate checks are carried out on staff and volunteers who work with children; and that any panel involved in the recruitment of staff has at least one member who has undertaken the Safer Recruitment Training in line with CMARS Standards of Safer recruitment; CMARS
+- governors will hold an enhanced DBS check and have been subject to a Section 128 check - there is a named Safeguarding Governor who is named on this policy and is assured that the Single Central Record is checked and in line with KCSIE 2024 - the school has an effective Safeguarding and Child Protection policy and procedures in place that are in accordance with local authority guidance and locally agreed inter-agency procedures, and the policy is available publicly via the school website or other means.
+The policy will be reviewed and updated on an annual basis or earlier if required - the school attends all Strategy, Initial Child Protection and Review Conferences, Early Help and LADO meetings. - all senior leaders and the DSL/DDSLs have read Annex B KCSIE 2024 - the school has a staff behaviour policy and/or code of conduct.
+This aligns with the CMARS Guidance-on-Code-of-Conduct-for-working-with-Children-May-23.pdf and this is provided to all staff and volunteers on induction.
+The policy includes acceptable use of technology, staff/pupil relationships and communications including the use of social media - the school operates safer recruitment procedures and makes sure that all appropriate checks are carried out on staff and volunteers who work with children; and that any panel involved in the recruitment of staff has at least one member who has undertaken the Safer Recruitment Training in line with Children's MARS Standards of Safer recruitment.
+Standards-for-Safer-Recruitment-May-23 - that shortlisted candidates will be informed that we may conduct an online search as part of due diligence checks in the recruitment process - the school has procedures for dealing with allegations against staff and volunteers that comply with guidance from the local authority and locally agreed inter-agency procedures (Appendix 5: Allegations against staff reporting procedures) - the school are doing all they can to limit children's exposure to risks from the IT system, ensuring appropriate electronic filtering and monitoring systems in place and regularly review their effectiveness. - all staff understand their expectations, roles and responsibilities around filtering and monitoring as part of safeguarding training - the governing board will review the DfE's filtering and monitoring standards and will discuss with IT staff and service provider what needs to be done to meet the standard - the leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified - online safety policy and procedures are in place and training and support are provided for staff and pupils to ensure that there is a good understanding of child protection issues related to electronic media - a senior member of the school's leadership team is appointed to the role of DSL who will take lead responsibility for safeguarding and child protection. - The school has DDSLs trained at the same level.

-- that shortlisted candidates will be informed that we may conduct an online search as part of due diligence checks in the recruitment process - the school has procedures for dealing with allegations against staff and volunteers that comply with guidance from the local authority and locally agreed inter-agency procedures (See Appendix 5: Allegations against staff reporting procedures). - the school are doing all they can to limit children's exposure to risks from the IT system, ensuring appropriate electronic filtering and monitoring systems in place and regularly review their effectiveness. - all staff understand their expectations, roles and responsibilities around filtering and monitoring as part of safeguarding training ; - the governing board will review the DfE's filtering and monitoring standards and will discuss with IT staff and service provider what needs to be done to meet the standard - the leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified. - online safety policy and procedures are in place and training and support are provided for staff and pupils to ensure that there is a good understanding of child protection issues related to electronic media - a senior member of the school's leadership team is appointed to the role of DSL who will take lead responsibility for safeguarding and child protection.
-This is Ruth Zaitschenko. - the school has one or more deputy DSLs who are trained to the same standard as the lead DSL, these are Angela Storer.
+2.2 Headteacher

-2.2 Our Headteacher or Principal will ensure that:
+Our Headteacher will ensure that: